ruokokoski/ruokokoski/README.md

 ### 📈 Projects
 Some of my projects:
 - [Stock-App](https://github.com/ruokokoski/stock-app) - A web application for stock market monitoring and portfolio management.
-- [AI Research Assistant](https://github.com/ruokokoski/AI-research-assistant) - A Flask app for scraping resarch articles and summarizing them with LLM
+- [AI Research Assistant](https://github.com/ruokokoski/AI-research-assistant) - A Flask app for scraping research articles and summarizing them with LLM
 - [ACM Scraper](https://github.com/ruokokoski/acm-webscraper) - ACM Digital Library Scraper uses Selenium and BeautifulSoup to extract article details from keyword searches.
 - [SciCalc](https://github.com/ruokokoski/ot-harjoitustyo) - A scientific calculator built using Python, offering advanced mathematical functions and a user-friendly interface.
 - [OpeApu](https://github.com/ruokokoski/opeapu) - A web app for elementary school teachers to assist with tracking class participation and grading courses.